reims2/reims2-docs/src/dev/user-stories.md

    - The fetching process takes a few minutes.
    - Meanwhile, the computer person might repeat the matching process for other patients, so other guys can fetch their best matching glasses simultanously
 7. The patient tries out the 3 glasses and picks their favorite.
 They leave the clinic with their favorite glasses.
 8. The empty plastic bag, which the picked glasses were in, is stored in a seperate "dispensed" container.
-The computer person records them as "dispensed" in the DB as soon as he has some time inbetween.
+The computer person marks it as "dispensed" in the DB as soon as they have some time inbetween.

 ### Other things that happen on site

+Shortly after arrival, all newly added glasses are put into the inventory (see also below).
+During that process, they usually go through the whole inventory and check it.
+The following might happen:

-A retrieved SKU bag has been empty.
+#### A retrieved SKU bag has been empty.

 - The computer person marks the bag as deleted (and not dispensed?), so it can be refilled back in America.

+Same happens when a SKU still exists in the inventory, but a new glass was already assigned that SKU because it wasn't in the database anymore (AFAIK this doesn't happen very often?)

-The Rx on the bag is different (because wrong data was entered).
+#### The Rx on the bag is different (because wrong data was entered).

-- The computer person directly corrects the Rx in the DB so it's correct in the future
+- The computer person edits the Rx in the DB so it's correct in the future

 ## Back in America